 The beauty of the guitar is that it is portable and immediate.
-Piano lessons are great, sure, but you can play the guitar anywhere.
+Piano lessons are cool, sure, but you can play the guitar practically anywhere.
 The clarinet is great, too, but it is less accessible – the gains are harder to come by.
 With the guitar, you can make quick progress.
 Once you learn your first three chords, you are a more or less a functioning guitarist.

 As a child adds to their knowledge and abilities it's not just musical possibilities that open up but all kinds of benefits.
 Some are social too, such as the joy of playing in a band with friends at school, or performing for your family.
 Others are more academic - the discipline of chasing that next level of ability so you can play your favorite songs.
 The feeling of achievement and discovery you get when you achieve it is profoundly rewarding.

-With more terrific instruments and resources for beginners and young players than ever before, there has never been a better time to start your journey as a guitarist.
-Here we have four electric guitars and four acoustic guitars that would be ideal for a beginner or a young player, but first, let’s look at some of the things to consider before buying a guitar for your child.
+With more fantastic instruments and resources for young players than ever before, there has never been a better time to start your journey as a guitarist.
+Here we have four electric guitars and four acoustic guitars that would be ideal for a young player just starting out.
+We've also including some buying advice below so you know what to look for when shopping for a great guitar for kids.